emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 [Deprecation Guide](http://emberjs.com/deprecations/v1.x/) should provide a clear migration path for commonly used APIs.

 During the 2.0 beta cycle we will be removing and disabling already deprecated APIs.
 Much of this work has not yet started, but the following represents what we believe the breaking changes will be.

 Many controller APIs are removed in Ember 2.0.
-Routeable controller still exist, but all other uses should have been deprecated.
+Routeable controllers still exist, but all other uses have been deprecated.
 This includes:

 * `{{render "some-controller"}}`
 * `{{each item itemController="some-controller"}}` - This usage can be replaced